cse210-fa24-group3/cse210-fa24-group3/admin/meetings/compiled-meeting-notes.md

         - Documentation generation via automation (HTML Report)
         - Including e2e (end-to-end) and pixel testing

+## 11/15/2024
+- Updates
+    - Sneha Pujari
+        - Working on setting up the frontend (HTML, JS, CSS).
+        - Problem: Encountered issues with the saving part.
+    - Aryan Dokania
+        - Workflow setup completed.
+        - Added LinkedIn workflow, deployed workflow, and end-to-end tested it.
+        - Implemented branch protection rules.
+    - Amy Munson
+        - Progress on theme toggle button.
+        - Adjusted button sizes and functionality.
+    - Andrew
+        - Developed code for UI end-to-end tests.
+        - Will create additional test cases as work progresses.
+    - Keqian Wang
+        - Finished the navbar task.
+    - Krithika Iyer
+        - Completed the basic flow diagram for the CI/CD pipeline.
+        - Working on the documentation.
+    - Venu Chaudhari
+        - Connected the frontend to the backend using SQLite.
+        - Problem: Facing issues with saving functionality, expected to resolve soon.
+    Pending Tasks from Current Week
+    - Sneha: Push changes to editor.js.
+    - Andrew: Optional task to work on console color changes.
+- Next Week Tasks
+    - General Notes
+        - For CI/CD: Unit testing is pending and will be worked on progressively.
+        - Aryan and Andrew suggested skipping unit tests for now and focusing on code coverage.
+        - Aim to generate an HTML report.
+    - Task Division – Target: Complete Stage 1 of User Stories
+        - Frontend/Backend
+            - Saving the File
+            - Responsible: Venu Chaudhari & Sneha Pujari
+            - Recently Viewed on Homepage
+            - Responsible: Venu Chaudhari & Sneha Pujari
+            - Integration with backend.
+        - Frontend
+            - Templates Creation
+            - Homepage: Amy Munson
+            - Minutes of Meeting: Keqian Wang
+            - Bug Review: Amy Munson
+            - Feature Specifications: Keqian Wang
+            - To-Do: Sneha Pujari
+            - Tasks for Each Template:
+                - Structure creation.
+                - Backend saving functionality.
+                - Backend integration.
+                - Deletion, updating, saving, and reading functionalities.
+        - Backend
+            - Tables Setup for Template Saving/Creation
+                - Responsible: Krithika Iyer & Sneha Pujari
+            - Recently Viewed Functionality
+            - Table creation and data entry: Venu Chaudhari & Sneha Pujari

 ## 11/18/2024
 - Attended by: Sneha, Aryan, Venu, and Krithika

-- Overview: The document (https://docs.google.com/document/d/1cc-5wbQG7Qk1U0q4Q7K4kKPsSUzM2fPEAb8QGOZ6YU4/edit?tab=t.0) for the Sprint 1 retrospective was shared, and we reviewed the key points together, covering:
+- Overview: The document (https://docs.google.com/document/d/1cc-5wbQG7Qk1U0q4Q7K4kKPsSUzM2fPEAb8QGOZ6YU4/edit?tab=t.0) for the Sprint 1 retrospective was shared, and we reviewed the key points together.
     - What Went Well
-        - Aryan: Successfully assigned issues to each Pull Request and CI/CD pipeline workflows were established.
+        - Aryan: Successfully assigned issues to each Pull Request and CI/CD pipeline workflows were established
-        - Venu: Editor details were saved correctly in the respective entries.json file.
+        - Venu: Editor details were saved correctly in the respective entries.json file
-        - Krithika: CI/CD workflow ran smoothly and coordination for setting up both CI/CD and frontend was effective.
+        - Krithika: CI/CD workflow ran smoothly and coordination for setting up both CI/CD and frontend was effective
         - Sneha: CI/CD pipeline workflows were completed.
 GitHub PRs and issues were aligned well.
 Basic frontend and backend setup was completed.
-Good timeline planning, coordination of tasks.
+Good timeline planning, coordination of tasks
+        - Amy: Using GitHub Issues and PRs.
+Implementing the frontend and backend went well
+        - Andrew: Initial Web page & CI/CD setup and development was very quick and well-planned
+        - Keqian: The tasks assigned were well planned and decided very quickly
     - What Didn’t Go Well
-        - Aryan: Some tasks were pending until the last day of the sprint, despite plans to finish earlier.
+        - Aryan: Some tasks were pending until the last day of the sprint, despite plans to finish earlier
-        - Venu: Faced issues with file paths during integration.
+        - Venu: Faced issues with file paths during integration
-        - Krithika:  Some tasks were delayed until the last moment.
+        - Krithika:  Some tasks were delayed until the last moment
         - Sneha: Timeline was an issue
+        - Amy: There was a tight schedule and eneven task distribution
+        - Andrew: Deadline for submission was a bit tight
+        - Keqian: The whole developing process is not long, so deadline for each task was tight
     - What Could Be Done Better
-        - Aryan: Follow proper issue and PR linkage, ensuring alignment with story points, milestones, and PR review requests.
+        - Aryan: Follow proper issue and PR linkage, ensuring alignment with story points, milestones, and PR review requests
-        - Venu: Avoid delaying tasks until the last minute and seek iterative feedback from teammates when one is working on a subtask.
+        - Venu: Avoid delaying tasks until the last minute and seek iterative feedback from teammates when one is working on a subtask
-        - Krithika: Plan tasks better to prevent last-minute delays.
+        - Krithika: Plan tasks better to prevent last-minute delays
-        - Sneha: Focus on better estimation and coordination to ensure smoother task progression.
+        - Sneha: Focus on better estimation and coordination to ensure smoother task progression
+        - Amy: More even task distribution and more consistent communication
+        - Andrew: Improve on timeline management and completing tasks prior to deadlines will be greatly helpful
+        - Keqian: follow the timeline and start early on the tasks, better plan the task with other works
 - Further Discussion
-    - Break down tasks for each story into smaller, step-wise subtasks for better time estimation and clarity.
+    - Break down tasks for each story into smaller, step-wise subtasks for better time estimation and clarity
-    - Schedule a post-class meeting with all team members to break down their story points into subtasks to estimate the time it will take.
+    - Schedule a post-class meeting with all team members to break down their story points into subtasks to estimate the time it will take

 ## 11/22/2024